mhmadrashd/Delicious-Taste/README.md

 This website was built from scratch without any libraries.

-- Pure Responsive Website without using any libraries or frameworks
+- Pure Responsive Website without using any libraries or frameworks.
+- Build custom responsive style
-- Pure custom carousel from scratch
+- Pure custom carousel from scratch.
+- You can customize every thing in carousel like:
+    - Width
+    - Height
+    - Loop
+    - Auto loop
+    - Loop interval
+    - Displayed item number
+    - Show/hide scroll bar
-- You can customize every thing in carousel (width, height, loop, auto loop, loop interval, show/hide scroll bar and you can custom navigation buttons inanywhere you want (top, bottom, left and right).
-You can also seperate button in right and other button in left or top and bottom. )
+    - Customize navigation buttons inanywhere you want (top, bottom, left and right).
+    - You can also seperate button in right and other button in left or top and bottom.

 ## Pictures
 - ### Large Screen